yuyangw/yuyangw.github.io/_pages/about.md

 order: 1
 ---

+<b><i>I am actively looking for full time jobs starting Summer 2023!</i></b>

 I am a Ph.D. student in Mechanical Engineering at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, where I am advised by Prof. <a href="https://www.meche.engineering.cmu.edu/directory/bios/barati-farimani-amir.html">Amir Barati Farimani</a> and working on Molecular Machine Learning.
 Meanwhile, I am also pursuing a M.S. in Machine Learning at CMU School of Computer Science.
 You can download my <a href="/assets/pdf/Yuyang_Wang_CV.pdf">CV</a> (last updated October 2022).

 <b>Research Interest: </b>
 - Machine Learning